taimurhassan/anomaly/README.md

 @inproceedings{Hassan2021Anomaly,
-  title   = {Unsupervised Anomaly Instance Segmentation for Baggage Threat Recognition}, author  = {Taimur Hassan and Samet Akcay and Mohammed Bennamoun and Salman Khan and Naoufel Werghi}, note = {Accepted in Springer Journal of Ambient Intelligence and Humanized Computing}, year = {2021}
+  title   = {Unsupervised Anomaly Instance Segmentation for Baggage Threat Recognition}, author  = {Taimur Hassan and Samet Akcay and Mohammed Bennamoun and Salman Khan and Naoufel Werghi}, note = {Accepted in Journal of Ambient Intelligence and Humanized Computing}, year = {2021}
 }
 ```